nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How is data stored in Gim?
 <br>
 **A**: Gim data is stored in `[JAR file location]/data/exercisetracker.json`.
-If you are comfortable working with json files, you are welcome to update Gim's data by editing the data file directly.
+If you are comfortable working with [JSON](#8-glossary-of-terminologies) files, you are welcome to update Gim's data by editing the data file directly.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Gim will discard all data and start with an empty data file at the next run.